3-exchange withdrawal speed compared

 For large transfers (5,000 USDT+): Binance first.
 Lower risk-control hold incidence and faster human-review when holds do happen.
 Split into 3-5 batches 30 minutes apart for the smoothest flow (see my transfer pitfalls article).

 For fiat off-ramps: Binance C2C.
-Cancellation rate of 0% in my test is a meaningful gap over Gate's 30%.
+A cancellation rate near 0% is a meaningful gap over Gate's ~30%.

 For US-bank withdrawal: none of these.
 Use the path through Coinbase or Kraken instead.
 Coinbase Earn-style products give you a stablecoin yield while you wait for ACH settlement, which softens the multi-day delay somewhat.

-Three things this test data is silent on:
+Three things this kind of timing data is silent on:

 Holiday and weekend behavior.
-All my tests were Tuesdays in normal business hours.
+The figures above assume Tuesdays in normal business hours.
 Crypto markets are 24/7 but exchange operations have human elements.
 Weekend large-amount holds tend to take longer (the human reviewers aren't all working).
 Public holidays can introduce additional delays.
 If you have time-sensitive large transfers, plan around the human work calendar of the exchange's HQ region.

 Network congestion events.
-ERC20 fees and times in my test were measured in normal congestion.
+The ERC20 fees and times above assume normal congestion.
 When something major happens (a popular NFT mint, a major DeFi protocol launch), Ethereum gas fees can spike 5-10x and confirmation times can extend dramatically.
-My median data doesn't capture these tail events.
+Median figures don't capture these tail events.

 The Mt.
 Gox / FTX scenario.
 When an exchange has actual operational problems, withdrawal times go to infinity.
 FTX users in November 2022 had withdrawals "processing" for hours and then days before realizing the exchange was insolvent.
 No amount of timing tests during normal periods predicts behavior during a solvency crisis.
 Hardware cold storage is the only reliable mitigation.